-How to compare cardiac monitoring optionsPosted on: 11.10.16
+How to compare cardiac monitoring optionsPosted on: 11.10.16 by Digirad

 Cardiac monitoring is focused on the collection and interpretation of a patient’s heart rhythm.
 Different technologies have been developed to accomplish this goal, each with different features and methods for collecting the data.
 These methods include: